learn-co-curriculum/dsc-gradient-to-cost-function-v2-1/README.md

 In this section, we developed some intuition for why the gradient of a function is the direction of steepest ascent and the negative gradient of a function is the direction of steepest decent.
 Essentially, the gradient uses the partial derivatives to see what change will result from changes in the function's dimensions, and then moves in that direction weighted more towards the partial derivative with the larger magnitude.

 We also practiced calculating some gradients, and ultimately calculated the gradient for our cost function.
-This gave us two formulas which tell us how to update our regression line so that it descends along our cost function and approaches a "best fit line".
+This gave us two formulas that tell us how to update our regression line so that it descends along our cost function and approaches a "best fit line".